Jigmedorji12/infrastructure-project/README.md

 This script monitors the root disk usage of the EC2 server.
 If usage exceeds 80%, it logs a warning to `/var/log/disk_check.log`.

 **Features:**
-- Automatically logs disk status with timestamp
-- Logs warnings when usage is high
+- Logs current date and disk usage
-- Helps prevent downtime caused by full storage

-**Usage:**
-- Script saved as `disk_check.sh`
-- Made executable with `chmod +x`
+- Alerts if usage exceeds 80%
+- logs are saved to ~/disk_check.log for user-friendly access
-- Scheduled using cron to run hourly:
+- Can be automated using cron to run hourly or daily